Edit Content

 Postpartum Isn’t Easier When You’re a PT

 Pregnancy can be a wonderful time of growth, change and anticipation.
 As the baby grows, the mother’s body goes through normal musculoskeletal changes.
-Muscles in the abdominal and pelvic region stretch, ligaments soften and joints loosen.
+Muscles in the abdominal and pelvic region stretch, ligaments soften and joints loosen and need a postpartum recovery.
 Some women handle these changes with ease but others may need the help of a physical therapist to manage pain and incontinence.

 After the birth of the baby, there are still changes.
 The postpartum (or post-birth) period can be a beautiful yet challenging time for the mom too.
 We call this time period the fourth trimester.